-Many US states such as New York, Florida, and Illinois, set limits to the heavy metals content of electronic products.
+Many US states such as New York, Florida, and Illinois, set limits on the heavy metals content of electronic products.
 Generally, lead, mercury, nickel, and cadmium are restricted at a safety level.

-Importers shall instruct their suppliers about RoHS regulations and obtain a valid test report.
-In addition, the supplier shall only use RoHS compliant materials when manufacturing electronic products.
-Otherwise, it might not be considered compliant.
+Importers and manufacturers should instruct their suppliers about RoHS regulations and obtain a valid test report.
+In addition, the supplier should only use RoHS-compliant components when manufacturing electronic products.

 California Air Resources Board (CARB)

-If you are planning to import and sell air cleaning related product in California, the product must be tested and certified before placing in the market.
+If you are planning to import and sell air cleaning-related products in California, the product must be tested and certified before placing in the market.

-Click here to learn more about the test procedure and other requirements for air cleaner.
+Click here to learn more about the test procedure and other requirements for air cleaners.

-California has a specific regulation also for the energy efficiency of battery charging systems such as power banks, laptop, and desktop.
-These products must be tested for energy efficiency via a CEC approved laboratory.
+California has a specific regulation for the energy efficiency of battery charging systems such as power banks, laptops, and desktops.
+These products must be tested for energy efficiency via a CEC-approved laboratory.